SuperOfficeDocs/superoffice-docs/docs/identity-management/scim/overview.md

 # System for Cross-domain Identity Management (SCIM)

 SCIM is a common language to describe what an identity is and how to handle it.
-With SuperOffice you can user SCIM to automate user provisioning from Azure AD.
+With SuperOffice you can use SCIM to automate user provisioning from Azure AD.

+> [!NOTE]
+> This feature is part of Expander Services and requires a site-wide SCIM license.

 ## What is SCIM?